Sunday, September 22, 2013

 I appreciate all of the kind people of Singapore, who supported my visit.
 My trip to Singapore was eye-opening and I could not have accomplished this trip without their help.
 I look forward to returning in the future and learning more about this amazing little red dot.

-Birmingham 16th Street Baptist Church Bombing: Remembering 50 Years Later
+Teaching About the Birmingham 16th Street Baptist Church Bombing: Remembering 50 Years Later

 On this date 50 years ago, members of the Ku Klux Klan bombed the 16th Street Baptist Church in Birmingham, Alabama, killing Addie Mae Collins, Cynthia Wesley, Carole Robertson and Denise McNair, who were four girls attending Sunday School in the basement.
 This bombing followed Martin Luther King and the Southern Christian Leadership Conference's "Birmingham Campaign, which included the "Children's Crusade," where children were encouraged to protest in the streets leading to the use of police dogs and fire hoses on children by segregationist Commissioner of Public Safety "Bull" Connor.
 The murder of four innocent girls in the church bombing opened the nation's eyes to the level of brutality and violent resistance that could be waged against desegregation.
 One of the most powerful historical sources for teaching the bombing is Dudley Randall's "Ballad of Birmingham."